Albuquerque neighborhood’s painted pinecone tree lifts spirits during pandemic

 “Shirley hadn’t been able to play golf this summer.
-She plays 2-3 days a week.
+She plays two-to-three days a week.
 And I’m a skeet instructor.
 I can’t shoot,” Jim said.
-But, he does have a new morning routine.
+However, he does have a new morning routine.

 “We come out and get the newspaper and we look at how many pinecones we got,” Jim said.
 It’s a routine that all stemmed from one act of kindness from some of Jim and Shirley’s youngest neighbors.